Home > Analyses > Technology > DocuSign, Inc.

 Is the company in good financial health?

-The Piotroski Score diagram below illustrates DocuSign’s financial health based on key accounting criteria:
+The Piotroski diagram below summarizes DocuSign’s financial strength based on nine accounting criteria:

 piotroski f score analysis